CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 ### How to log in

 Connecting to LUMI via the command line is possible from all major OS.
-Once you have generated your key pair and uplaoded your public key to MyCSC, you can connect with
+Once you have generated your key pair and uploaded your public key to MyCSC, you can connect with

 ```bash
 ssh -i<path-to-private-key> <username>@lumi.csc.fi